NhutNguyen236/Web-Application-Programming/README.md

 ## Links
 * [TutorialRepublic](https://www.tutorialrepublic.com/twitter-bootstrap-tutorial/bootstrap-helper-classes.php)
-* [AMPPS](https://ampps.com/download) - recommend using this one as your localhost since it is so comfortable, *note that open download link in new window, sometimes traditional download method won't work*.
+* [AMPPS for 64bit](https://ampps.com/download) - recommend using this one as your localhost since it is so comfortable, *note that open download link in new window, sometimes traditional download method won't work*.
+* [AMPPS for 32bit](https://ampps.informer.com/download/#downloading) - since AMPPS is supported better on 64bit but we cannot forget the 32 one, it is still functionable
 ### How to config AMPPS port when it is used by another service?
 * Step 1: Go to AMPPS install folder and access to folder name *apache* then to *conf* so the path must be *x:\x\Ampps\apache\conf*
 * Step 2: Open file named *httpd.conf*